So I ran into some new techknow issues yesterday.

 I'd noticed earlier I couldn't collapse the accordion boxes on the main admin panel, but didn't pay it much mind then.
-Might be a temporary thing, but after not being able to edit the tag I noticed they didn't work on the edit screen either.
+Thought it was a temporary thing.
+But after not being able to edit the post tag I noticed they didn't work on the edit screen either.

 I recalled there'd been a WP update recently, and so I searched for possible issues with it.
 Others did have the same issue with the post editor, but no solutions.

-Almost like they're trying to move people over to Gotenburg while they're at it hmm.
-But that can't be can it?
+Almost seems like they're trying to move people over to Gutenburg while they're at it hmm.
+That can't be can it?